arnesson/cordova-plugin-firebase/README.md

 window.FirebasePlugin.setBadgeNumber(0);
 ```

+Note: this function is no longer available on Android (see [#124](https://github.com/dpa99c/cordova-plugin-firebasex/issues/124))

 #### getBadgeNumber
+iOS only.
 Get icon badge number:
 ```
 window.FirebasePlugin.getBadgeNumber(function(n) {
     console.log(n);
 });
 ```

+Note: this function is no longer available on Android (see [#124](https://github.com/dpa99c/cordova-plugin-firebasex/issues/124))

 #### clearAllNotifications
 Clear all pending notifications from the drawer: